 - Knowingly makes, produces, or offers any false physical evidence.

 - Prevents the production of physical evidence by an act of force, intimidation, or deception against any person.

-The Punishment for Tampering With Evidence
+Charges for Tampering With Evidence in Arizona

 If you are convicted of one of these unlawful actions, you’ve committed a Class 6 Felony, which is punishable by up to a year in prison, in addition to fines.
 The reason tampering with evidence results in such a heavy punishment is somewhat apparent.
 If you attempt to interfere with the outcome of a criminal trial, someone may end up not being charged—or worse, imprisoned for life for a crime they did not commit.